Gr33nDrag0n69/AvalonPS7/README.md

 # AvalonPS7

+PowerShell 7 Tools for Canaan Avalon BTC Miners

 ## Why this project

+I love Canaan hardware but like someone said `the software has a distinctly hacked together feel`.

-Canaan Avalon home miners are built to be managed by android using Avalon Family App.
+Canaan Avalon home miners like the Nano 3S & the Q are built to be managed by a phone using Avalon Family App.

 From a computer, I found the following methods:

-* Web Interface: Require a QR code to be scan with the `Avalon Family App` each time.
-Not much more info available.
+* Web Interface: Require a QR code to be scan with the phone `Avalon Family App` each time.
+Basic Info Only.
-* FMS Software: Only valid solution, it's old/ugly and shaky.
-Bare minimum from Avalon for multi miners management.
+* FMS Software: Only valid solution, it's old, ugly and shaky at best.
 * AvalonMinerViewer: A shady russian software.
 It is infected with a virus.

-The goal of this project is to communicate directly with the Nano 3S & Q miners from PowerShell 7 using open source code.
+The goal of this project is to communicate directly with the miners, skipping Canaan softwares.

-Allowing a nicer and more complete tool to show current miner info and opening more advanced management and monitoring of the Avalon miners.
+* Better MinerInfo
+* Multi-Miner Dashboard
+* Monitoring (Status, Fans, Temp, Pool, etc.)
+* Report JSON, CSV, XSLX
+* Discord Bot Alerting
+* Remote Control !?
+I.e. change WorkMode

+While staying open source

+### Tested/Supported Models:

+* Nano 3S
+* Q

 ## Scripts